ibmf-bioinformatics/MeStanG/manuals/Manual.md

 The taxon column must be included, and different `.fasta` files can be grouped within the same taxa.
 For environmental samples, design parameters are retrieved from the command line specifications.

-Additionally for Host/Pathogen samples a second `.tsv` file is required for `-tx` with the following format:
+Additionally for Host/Pathogen samples, a second `.tsv` file is required for `-tx` with the following format:

 |taxon	|type	   |parameters |...  |
 |-------|--------|-----------|-----|